spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05.5-cox-edge/10-add-cox-edge-accounts.md

 - Tenant admin access in Palette.

 - Your Cox Edge organization id.
-Ask your system administrator for this value or use the API endpoint `api/v2/organizations` to retrive the organization id.
+Ask your system administrator for this value or use the API endpoint `api/v2/organizations` to retrieve the organization id.

 ```
 curl --silent  "https://portal.coxedge.com/api/v2/organizations" \